cwqt/site/src/posts/_posts/2020-11-29-snakker-pa-norsk.md

     m: mfw jeg vet hva du sier

 not a lot, but still, way more fun than just reading and doing flash cards on anki.
-end goal being to take a stab at the bergentest around end of next year or so
+end goal being to take a stab at the kompetanse norge around end of next year or so